-Baja California, despite proximity to the US and recent rampant growth, remains a wild and untamed coastal desert.
+Baja California, despite proximity to the US and recent rampant growth, remains a wild and untamed coastal desert paradise.
 Behind the charming pueblitos and peaceful resorts lies a varied history, where conquest and development have moved both slow and fast.
-Following a recent trip to the Gulf of California town of Loreto, this first in a series of articles attempts to define what makes the place special, as well as what the future holds for this (mostly) hidden resort region.
+Following a trip to the Gulf of California town of Loreto, this first in a series of articles attempts to define what makes the place special, as well as what the future holds for this (mostly) hidden resort region.

 Arid Mountains, Rugged Coastline Kept the Spaniards and Gringos at Bay